 If you're looking to limit sugar, your options for electrolyte drinks are limited.
 Because most sports drinks simply contain too much sugar...

 Most people are at least somewhat aware that sugary drinks are not the best sports drinks.
-But they still drink them - I have to get my electrolytes somehow, right?
-A look at the list of ingredients shows, however, that the electrolytes are usually missing, not to mention "good" ingredients.
+But they still drink them - I must say somehow electrolytes get it, right?
+A look at the list of ingredients shows, however, that mostly the electrolytes missing, quite apart from "good" ingredients.

 You'll never find more than a few hundred milligrams of sodium.
 And that doesn't even begin to answer the question of potassium or magnesium.

 A few hundred milligrams of sodium is almost negligible when you look at the data.
 Athletes can lose up to 7 grams of sodium per day when exercising in warm climates.

 Another disadvantage: the liquid sugar.
 And most electrolyte drinks contain lots of them.

 Oral rehydration solutions or so-called hydration products also contain sugar, mostly in the form of glucose (rather than alternatives with a high fructose content).
 These supplements are "reasonably" good at replacing lost fluids and electrolytes, but the claim that you need sugar for daily hydration is simply not true.
 I'll get to that later.